Enamel pins have exploded in the fashion world and entrepreneurs everywhere are wondering how to take advantage of this business opportunity.

 Here are some great marketplaces for hiring graphic designers and purchasing design resources:

-Note: If you’re purchasing design resources, make sure that they have a commercial license, so that you can use them for your products.
+Note: If you’re purchasing design resources, make sure they have a commercial license so you can use them for your products.

 3. Manufacture your pins